Joseph Fiennes

-Joseph Alberic Twisleton-Wykeham-Fiennes (Note: This British person has the barrelled surname Twisleton-Wykeham-Fiennes, but is known by the surname Fiennes.) (/faɪnz/; born 27 May 1970), known as Joseph Fiennes, is an English actor of film, stage, and television.
-Fiennes is particularly known for his versatility and period pieces.
-Journalist Zoe Williams observed that "he seemed to be the go-to actor for English cultural history".
-His numerous accolades include one Screen Actors Guild Award and nomination for a British Academy Film Award.
+Joseph Alberic Twisleton-Wykeham-Fiennes (Note: This British person has the barrelled surname Twisleton-Wykeham-Fiennes, but is known by the surname Fiennes.) (/faɪnz/; born 26 May 1970), known as Joseph Fiennes, is an English actor.
+His numerous accolades include an Actor Award as well as nominations for a BAFTA Award and a Laurence Olivier Award.

-He is known for his portrayals of William Shakespeare in Shakespeare in Love (1998), for which he was nominated for the BAFTA Award for Best Actor in a Leading Role and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, Sir Robert Dudley in Elizabeth (1998), Commisar Danilov in Enemy at the Gates (2001), Martin Luther in Luther (2003), and Monsignor Timothy Howard in the second season of the TV series American Horror Story (2012–2013).
+Fiennes rose to stardom portraying William Shakespeare in the romantic comedy Shakespeare in Love (1998), for which he was nominated for the Actor Award and the BAFTA Award for Best Actor in a Leading Role.
+He also portrayed Sir Robert Dudley in the biographical drama Elizabeth (1998), Commisar Danilov in the war drama Enemy at the Gates (2001), and Martin Luther in the historical film Luther (2003).

+On television, he portrayed Monsignor Timothy Howard in the second season of the TV series American Horror Story (2012–2013).
 His performance as Commander Fred Waterford in the TV series The Handmaid's Tale (2017–2021) was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2018.
-On the stage, Fiennes' 2023 portrayal of Gareth Southgate in James Graham's Dear England earned him a nomination for a Laurence Olivier Award for Best Actor.
+On the stage, Fiennes's 2023 portrayal of Gareth Southgate in James Graham's Dear England earned him a nomination for a Laurence Olivier Award for Best Actor.

-Early life, family and education
+Early life and education

-Fiennes was born in 1970 in Salisbury, Wiltshire, England, the son of Mark Fiennes (1933–2004), a farmer and photographer, and Jennifer Lash (1938–1993), a writer.
-He has Irish-British ancestry.

-His siblings are actor Ralph Fiennes, well known for playing Lord Voldemort in Harry Potter and the Goblet of Fire to Harry Potter and the Deathly Hallows – Part 2; directors Martha Fiennes and Sophie Fiennes; composer Magnus Fiennes; and conservationist Jacob Fiennes, Joseph's twin brother.
-His foster brother, Michael Emery, is an archaeologist.
-His nephew Hero Fiennes Tiffin played Tom Riddle, young Lord Voldemort in Harry Potter and the Half-Blood Prince.
-His cousin is Sir Ranulph (Ran) Fiennes, a decorated English explorer.
+Joseph Alberic Twisleton-Wykeham-Fiennes was born on 26 May 1970 in Salisbury, Wiltshire, England, the son of Mark Fiennes (1933–2004), a farmer and photographer, and Jennifer Lash (1938–1993), a writer.
+His siblings are: actor Ralph Fiennes; directors Martha Fiennes and Sophie Fiennes; composer Magnus Fiennes; and conservationist Jacob Fiennes, Joseph's twin brother.
+They lived mainly in Suffolk as children.
+His distant cousin is Sir Ranulph (Ran) Fiennes, a decorated English explorer.

-Fiennes was briefly educated in the Republic of Ireland, then at Swan School For Boys and Bishop Wordsworth's School in Salisbury.
-He then attended art school in Suffolk for a year, before joining the Young Vic Youth Theatre.
-Fiennes subsequently trained for three years at London's Guildhall School of Music and Drama, graduating in 1993.
+Fiennes trained to be an actor at the Guildhall School of Music and Drama in London, graduating in 1993.